th2-net/th2-read-db/README.md

 + password - the password that should be used when connecting to database.
 Skip if other types of authentication should be used
 + parameters - the list of parameters with their values that must be used when connecting to database.
 They are specific for each database

+You can set the book name per each data source.
+Use parameter **bookName** to specify the book.
+By default, the book associated with the component will be used

 ### queries

 The list of queries that can be executed by read-db.